Types of Audits and Services

 Therefore, a compliance audit can be defined as a rerun of a given task over a prescribed course which is monitored by various checkpoints to reach a desired conclusion.

 Reasons for a compliance audit can vary with the size and complexity of the organization, locations of sites or levels of centralization.
-A compliance audit may be performed due to a recent history of excessive problems, proposed realignment of responsibilities, manpower turnover, or a routine review of procedures.
+A compliance audit may be performed due to a recent history of significant problems, proposed realignment of responsibilities, personnel turnover, or a routine review of procedures.

-The auditor will obtain a package of financial and other documentary information from the auditee and perform limited procedures.
-In most cases, all procedures will be performed from statewide offices and not at the auditee location.
+The internal auditor will obtain a package of financial and other documentary information and perform limited procedures.
+In most cases, all procedures will be performed from the auditors’ offices.

 Several benefits result from desk reviews.
-The auditor can determine if previous recommendations to the auditee are currently complied with.
-The auditor can expand the coverage of his audits to nearly the entire organization without making trips to every location.
+The internal auditor can determine if previous recommendations were implemented and operating as intended.
+The office can expand audit coverage to nearly the entire organization without making trips to every location.
 A related benefit is reduced travel time and travel expenses.
-Finally, the desk review is ideal for training new auditors, allowing them to gain understanding of an entity's operations prior to doing a field audit.
+Finally, desk reviews are ideal for training new internal auditors.

 Information Systems Audits